ALL POSTS

 What your sitemap should include: - Every public page (homepage, product pages, blog posts, landing pages) - Canonical URLs only (not paginated versions, not filter variants) - Last modified dates (helps Google prioritize re-crawling updated content)

-Run free audit →
+Run your technical audit →